 Rather than buying a standard little white night light at the store, however, I recommend you use a night light with red or orange light.
 Red and orange lights do not interfere with sleep like a white or blue light do.

-You might get something so simple as this, but I always suggest getting the Hatch Baby Rest!
+You might get something as simple as this, but I always suggest getting the Hatch Rest!
 Not only can you set it to be on a red or orange light through the night, but you can also use it as a toddler clock!

 If, however, your little one has not told you they are afraid of the dark, do not bring it up.
 We don’t want to inadvertently suggest that darkness can be scary, as there’s a good chance they will start being “afraid of the dark” once you mention it.
 And no light is ideal for sleep, so if you can continue without a night light, great!

 We all know that mindset is huge when it comes to anything new, or hard, or scary.
 Which means helping our kids have a positive mindset around bedtime is important, because sleep is so good for us!